nkonstantinou/BACS_website/content/_index.md

   - block: hero
     content:
       title: |
-        BACS
+        Brain and Cognitive Science
       image:
         filename: welcome.jpg
       text: |
         <br>

-        The **Brain and Cognitive Science Research Group** has been a center of excellence for Cognitive Neuroscience research, teaching, and practice since its founding in 2018.
+        The **BaCS Research Group** has been a center of excellence for Cognitive Neuroscience research, teaching, and practice since its founding in 2018.

   - block: collection
     content: